Surface Phone: Rumors Point To Desktop Apps, Microsoft’s Delayed Release For Win32 Support

-If rumors are true, Microsoft would finally be unveiling its highly-anticipated Surface Phone sometime later this year.
+If rumors are true, Microsoft would finally be unveiling its highly anticipated Surface Phone sometime later this year.
 While the Redmond-based tech giant has not confirmed anything yet as of writing, the increasing number of speculations emerging from the rumor mill suggests that things are finally underway in the development of a handset that would meet the description of what CEO Satya Nadella termed as the “ultimate mobile device.”

 Based on the patents that have emerged thus far, it seems safe to say that the Surface Phone would not be playing on the same field as industry leaders like the iPhone X and the Galaxy Note 8.
 Rather, Microsoft would be targeting a brand new segment that might very well be launched with the release of the equally long-rumored Galaxy X.